 This blog talks about the 5 most famous places in Thiruvananthapuram.

-Book cheap flights from Bangalore to Thiruvananthapuram and go exploring around famous places in Thiruvananthapuram.
+Book cheap flights from Bangalore to Thiruvananthapuram and go exploring famous places in Thiruvananthapuram.

-Apart from being the state capital, there is not a maddening rush around these Thiruvananthapuram Attractions, as is usually seen in another metropolis.
+Apart from being the state capital, there is not a maddening rush around these Thiruvananthapuram Attractions, as is usually seen in other metropolis.